01 of 10

 The Names and Brands Behind Collectible Outdoor Furnishings

 Historically, outdoor furniture has not been well documented.
-Because it was often viewed as having a short life due to its exposure to the elements—sun, wind, rain and snow—homeowners often replaced it every few years.
-Indoor furniture—built to last and decidedly more protected— traditionally has garnered more attention and praise.
+Because it was often viewed as having a short life due to its exposure to the elements—sun, wind, rain, and snow—homeowners often replaced it every few years.
+Indoor furniture that is built to last has traditionally has garnered more attention and praise.
 Through the years, labels and marques of patio furniture have fallen off.
 And thanks to the web and a plethora of "experts," misidentification of furniture manufacturers and lines runs rampant.

 Others might have been used indoors.
 During the post-World War II housing boom, the John B. Salterini NEVA-RUST furniture company marketed its garden furniture in home and garden magazine ads, touting, "It's the decorative trend, using wrought iron furniture indoors because it brings into your home the freshness and gaiety of a flowery summer garden."

 Salterini also made a push for indoor use in magazine advertisements featuring illustrations of lean, long-legged homemakers in high heels and aprons serving dinner on their patio dining tables, with ad copy suggesting the furniture was perfect for budget-minded "young marrieds."
 Recommending that homeowners use the garden furniture indoors helped justify the higher price tags on these sets, which were sold at "finer furniture stores" and through interior decorators.